 Defining the size of your massif behind garden borders is not easy.
 “It doesn’t have to be huge and you have to create harmony in the garden,” the larger the border, the more maintenance there is, something you have to pay attention to before you start.

 4. Choose the plants you want to put in the massif

 Planning your outdoor borders also means taking into account the plants delimited by them.
 Some plants do not like areas that lack sunshine; others prefer the shady parts of the garden.
 Don’t forget to take these plant specificities into consideration when planning your garden borders.
 The plants are chosen according to the exposure you have at your garden borders and the nature of the soil.

 Some practical advice before you start

 Choose plants adapted to the soil and climate of the region, taking into account the volume that the plants will take in adulthood.
-Position the tall plants at the back, the half-height plants in the middle and the low plants on the front of the bed.
+Position the tall plants at the back, the half-height plants in the middle, and the low plants on the front of the flower bed edging.
 Combine spring, summer and fall flowering plants to enjoy a flowered lawn all year round.

 Recommendations for planting